 Soil.
 Insects.
 Fungus.
 Birds.
 Biodiversity is the key to a healthy farm ecosystem.
 Full Bloom Flower Farm grows hundreds of flower and foliage varietals.
 Low and no-till techniques help build and improve the farm's soil.
 In late Summer the field buzzes with insects, by Autumn birds feed on seeds.
 In Winter the underground network feasts.
 Floral design that uses local, organic flowers expresses the health and vitality of this farm ecosystem.
 Flowers provide grounding and elegance in our ceremonies and play an important role in our local ecology.
-Supporting local flowers, supports healthy farms and it is the reason why I farm.
+Supporting local flowers, supports healthy farms and ecological health is the reason I farm.
 Want to learn more?
 Follow the seasons with us on Instagram.

 The North Bay Flower Collective

 In May 2014 I helped start the The North Bay Flower Collective.
 The collective is a group of dedicated farmers and florists who meet to discuss, share, learn, educate and inspire each other in the field of flowers and floral design.
 Running a farm is a lot of work and it is critical to have allies and support from the local agricultural community who value the goal of collaboration and dedication to sustainable grown cut flowers.
 Please check out the North Bay Flower Collective website to learn about our group and events.
 Flower Power!